ovh/svfs/README.md

 [![GoDoc](https://godoc.org/github.com/ovh/svfs/svfs?status.svg)](https://godoc.org/github.com/ovh/svfs/svfs)

 **SVFS** is a Virtual File System over Openstack Swift built upon fuse.
 It is compatible with [hubiC](https://hubic.com), [OVH Public Cloud Storage](https://www.ovh.com/fr/cloud/storage/object-storage) and basically every endpoint using a standard Openstack Swift setup.
-It brings a layer of abstraction over object storage, making it as accessible and convenient as a filesystem, without being intrusive on the way your data is stored.
+SVFS brings a layer of abstraction over object storage, making it as accessible and convenient as a filesystem, without being intrusive on the way your data is stored.
+Last but not least, it can encrypt your data using AES-GCM AEAD.

 ## Disclaimer
 This is not an official project of the Openstack community.